I’m often asked by clients, “How can I drink and not screw up my diet?”

 Q3: Your food intake for the day puts you in a 500 kcal deficit.
 However, you then go out binge drinking with the boys and consume 2000 kcal worth of drinks.
 Do you gain or lose fat on this day?

 All good?
-Don’t worry if not just yet, let’s have a look at how we put this into practice.
+Don’t worry if not just yet, let’s have a look at how we put these alcohol and fat loss principles into practice.

-How To Drink And Not Screw Up Your Diet
+How To Drink Alcohol And Not Screw Up Your Diet

 Moderation, though hard to define, we’ll call when you drink 1-3 drinks.